Giant Killers (video game): Reception

-Writing in Official Dreamcast Magazine Steve Key gave Giant Killers a score of 7/10 review describing it as a "good, solid management game" that "does exceptionally well at providing those with little or no experience of this type of title with an instantly accessible and enjoyable experience".
+Writing in Official Dreamcast Magazine Steve Key gave Giant Killers a score of 7/10, describing it as a "good, solid management game" that "does exceptionally well at providing those with little or no experience of this type of title with an instantly accessible and enjoyable experience".
 However, the review also criticised the lack of up to date squads and the simple, repetitive nature of the gameplay.
 BBC Sports David Gibbon gave the title a score of 78/100, noting that "While the graphics are nothing to write home about, Giant Killers is still a very playable management game that gives players lots of control over tactics and strategy."
 Dreamcast Magazine's Russell Murray awarded the game 70/100, writing that while "it may not be in quite the same league as Championship Manager on PC...this is still a highly entertaining management game with plenty of tactical options".
 Writing in The Guardian Greg Howson gave the game 3/5 stars, noting its position as the only management sim on the console, but lamenting "a niggling feeling of genre-incompatibility, with hard drives and monitors seemingly more conducive to sheepskin wearing glory".

 Reviewing the PC release, William Brown of The Daily Telegraph wrote that "younger gamers will like Giant Killers relative simplicity, as will fanatical Davids aiming to topple Premier Goliaths", noting "nice tactical touches" and "uninspiring" match commentary.
 The PC release received a score of 2/5 in The Guardian, with it described as "not a Championship Manager 3 killer", but rather a "simplified game" that "not even 11 year olds will find absorbing for long".
 Lee Skittrell's review of the Euro Manager 2000 release on PC in CVG gave the title 3/5 stars, describing it as "great for management newbies...but will ultimately prove too simplistic for hardcore players".